emarsden/pgmacs/doc/src/schemaspy.md

 ## Running in a software container (Podman/Docker)

-The default setting for `pgmacs-schemaspy-cmdline` runs SchemaSpy in a prebuild Docker/Podman software container.
+The default setting for `pgmacs-schemaspy-cmdline` runs SchemaSpy in a prebuilt Docker/Podman software container.
 You will need to have [Podman](https://podman.io/) or Docker installed (we recommend Podman, because it's fully free software and it runs well in rootless mode, which is better for security).
 This is the easiest way of running SchemaSpy, because all necessary